 Using the Office Online from Egnyte

-To open a file in Office Online, simply right click on the file (or click the checkbox next to a file) and choose the option like "Edit in Word Online."
+To open a file in Office Online, simply right click on the file (or click the checkbox next to a file) and choose the option "Edit in Word Online.”

 You may need to log in using your Office 365 account periodically to verify your subscription is active.
-Once you've done that, you should see your file ready for editing.
+Once you've done that, you should see your file is ready for editing.

 Office 365 Licensing Requirements